kjx98/embark/site/source/docs/migrating_from_3.x.md

 The accounts used for deployment will be the ones coming from a mnemonic, all funded with 5 ETH.

-You can even use those accounts in your Dapp to test your contract interactions with `$EMBARK` set in your `dappConnection`, in the contracts config.
+You can even use those accounts in your Dapp to test contract interactions, if `$EMBARK` is set in `dappConnection` in your contracts config.

 You could remove the `endpoint` and `accounts` and Embark would still work with its defaults.

 ### Tests

-There were few breaking changes in the test, mostly new features.
+There were few breaking changes related to `embark test`, mostly new features.

 1. The `deployment` section was removed
-    - Much like the changes above, the `deployment` section is no more
+    - Much like the changes above, the `deployment` section has been deprecated
     - You can still connect to an extenral node in tests and use custom accounts, it's just simpler
     - You can now add a `blockchain` section in the `config` function's object and use the `endpoint` and `accounts` options
 2. `contracts` was renamed `deploy`